w3c/webappsec-permissions-policy/permissions-policy-explainer.md

 Any frames a website embeds that aren’t of a listed origin will have that feature disabled - e.g. with above policy a frame containing https://baz.com/ would have the Geolocation API disabled.
-If the website's own origin doesn’t appear jin the allowlist, the feature will be disabled for itself too.
+If the website's own origin doesn’t appear in the allowlist, the feature will be disabled for itself too.
 And, finally, if no policy is specified by a website for a particular feature, then a default allowlist will be used for that feature.